-There has always been debate about which one is better; a CD or a vinyl record.
+There has always been debate about which is better; a CD or a vinyl record.

 That is not to say that I have anything against CDs, though.
 Out of the two technologies, CDs have unfortunately become more of a “lost tech” than vinyl records.

-In this article, we’ll be taking a look at the difference between CD vs. vinyl records, as well as their pros and cons, so that you can make a more informed decision about which one is right for you.
+In this article, we’ll be taking a look at the differences between compact disks (CDs) and vinyls, as well as their pros and cons, so that you can make a more informed decision about which one is right for you.

 - Vinyl records are made of PVC plastic and have a grooved spiral pattern cut into them.

 - To play a vinyl record, you need a turntable with a stylus (needle) that vibrates when it comes into contact with the record’s grooves.
-This vibration is then converted into an electrical signal by the turntable’s cartridge, which is amplified by the stereo system and finally played through the speakers.
+This vibration is then converted into an electrical signal by the turntable’s cartridge, amplified by the stereo system, and played through the speakers.

-- Vinyl records are larger and heavier than CDs and are more fragile and susceptible to damage.
+- They are larger and heavier than CDs, more fragile, and susceptible to damage.

-- Vinyl records can be played at a range of speeds, from 33 rpm to 45 rpm.
+- They can be played at various speeds, from 33 rpm to 45 rpm.
 The most common speed is 33 1/3 rpm.

-- Vinyl records can last up to 200 years if they are properly cared for.
+- Vinyl records can last up to 200 years if properly cared for.

-- Vinyl records have a warmer, richer sound than CDs because they store more information in their grooves.
+- They have a warmer, richer sound than CDs because they store more information in their grooves.

 - CDs are made of polycarbonate plastic and have a spiral groove pattern encoded onto them using a laser.

-- To play a CD, you need a CD player that reads the encoded data on the disc and converts it into an electrical signal that is amplified by the stereo system and finally played through the speakers.
+- To play a CD, you need a CD player that reads the encoded data on the disc and converts it into an electrical signal amplified by the stereo system and played through the speakers.
 Most of the time, there is a laser reader involved.

-- CDs are smaller and lighter than vinyl records and are more durable and resistant to damage.
+- They are smaller and lighter than vinyl records, more durable, and resistant to damage.

-- CDs can only be played at one audio sampled frequency, 44.1 kHz.
+- They can only be played at one audio sampled frequency, 44.1 kHz.

 - CDs can last up to 70 years if they are properly cared for.

-- CDs have a clearer, sharper sound than vinyl records because they store less information on each disc.
+- They have a clearer, sharper sound than vinyl records because they store less information on each disc.